Spring Garden Revival

 Integrated Nutrient Management & Organic Fertilizer Options for Braintree’s Acidic Soils

 Sustainable nutrient management in Braintree prioritizes cultural controls and organic options.
-Maintain mowing heights of 3–4 inches for Kentucky bluegrass and 3.5–4 inches for tall fescue to reduce fertilizer needs.
-Grasscycling (mulch-mowing) returns up to 1 lb N per 1,000 sq ft annually.
-Core aeration (spring/fall) improves compacted soils, while overseeding with improved cultivars reduces nitrogen requirements.
-Use slow-release nitrogen (minimum 50% slow-release fraction) and organic fertilizers (compost-based, feather meal, alfalfa meal) to enhance soil biology.
-Apply dolomitic lime (50–100 lbs per 1,000 sq ft) to raise pH gradually.
+Proper mowing height (3–4 inches for Kentucky bluegrass, 3.5–4 inches for tall fescue) reduces fertilizer needs and promotes deep roots.
+Grasscycling returns clippings, providing up to 25% of annual nitrogen needs.
+Core aeration, especially in compacted soils, improves nutrient and water availability.
+Overseeding with improved cultivars reduces nitrogen requirements.
+For acidic soils, slow-release nitrogen (minimum 50% slow-release fraction) and organic fertilizers (compost-based, feather meal, alfalfa meal) are recommended.
+Dolomitic lime (50–100 lbs per 1,000 sq ft) gradually raises pH, improving nutrient availability.
 Annual compost topdressing and beneficial microorganism inoculation support long-term soil health and reduced input needs.

 Braintree Community Development Guidelines for Fertilizer Application & Public Safety Protection